gopidoshi/Team_Unicorn_WiT_Hackathon/README.md

 In this time of COVID crisis, when more people are not allowed to enter any premises at a particular time, catalyst helped Mekhala to avoid a long queue, visit her relative in a timely manner and ensure an effective use of time, with a mask.

 #### Scalability
-This application can be extended/relevant places like supermarkets, various famous shops, boutiques, clothing emporiums, Post offices, and other Government offices where general public frequently visits.
+This application can be extended to relevant places like supermarkets, various famous shops, boutiques, clothing emporiums, Post offices, and other Government offices where general public frequently visits.

 #### Future Enhancements
 - CCTV cameras enabled with intelligent mask detection to be integrated with a toll gate which automatically opens only when a   person is detected with mask.